benank/Panau-Survival-Server/README.md

 # Panau-Survival-Server
 All server code for the JC2MP server Panau Survival

+## Getting Set Up
+1. Clone the repo into your JC2MP server directory.
+2. Set `IKnowWhatImDoing` to true in the server's config.
+3. You're all set!

 ## Contributing Guidelines
 Want to help development?
 Awesome!
 Here are a couple guidelines for helping out.